Yakuza (franchise): Internet meme

 In 2020, an internet meme emerged utilizing deepfakes to generate videos of people and fictional characters singing the chorus of "Baka Mitai" (ばかみたい), a song which first appears in the karaoke minigame of Yakuza 5.
-Most iterations of this meme use a 2017 video uploaded by user Dobbysrules, who lip syncs the Taxi Driver (Yakuza 5 (Kiryu) / Yakuza 0) version of the song, as a template.
+Most iterations of this meme use a 2017 video uploaded by English YouTuber Dobbsyrules, who lip syncs the Taxi Driver (Yakuza 5 (Kiryu) / Yakuza 0 / Like a Dragon Gaiden) version of the song, as a template.

 Connection to Shenmue

 Journalists frequently made comparisons to Sega's Shenmue series when Yakuza was first revealed.
 Series creator Nagoshi was aware of this, and said that these are different games entirely and should not be compared.
-Shenmue creator Yu Suzuki who worked with Nagoshi said that the challenges that he endured while making Shenmue were something Nagoshi learned from and gave back to Sega.
+Shenmue creator Yu Suzuki (who worked with Nagoshi) said that the challenges that he endured while making Shenmue were something Nagoshi learned from and gave back to Sega.
 According to former Sega manager Hisashi Suzuki, Yakuza was only possible because of Shenmue and described it as a "Sega-like" work.
 Other Sega games also had an influence.
 It inherited elements of the SpikeOut arcade games, games that Nagoshi was previously involved in.
 The development tools to create the map came from Jet Set Radio.